Johnson Boateng Siriboe: Career

+Upon his return to the Gold Coast, Siriboe worked in private practice at the Chambers of Edward Asafu-Adjaye in Kumasi.
 He began his career at the bench as a magistrate, replacing William Bruce-Lyle at Swedru.
-He later became a High Court judge and was promoted to the Supreme Court bench together William Bruce-Lyle in 1964.
+He later worked as a judge at the Circuit Court in Cape Coast, and a High Court judge prior to his appointment to the Supreme Court bench together William Bruce-Lyle in 1964.
 In 1966, following the overthrow of Kwame Nkrumah, the then incumbent government, the National Liberation Council replaced the Supreme Court with the Appeal Court and excluded him and other public officials who served on Ghana's judicial bench during the first republic.
 He was later appointed an Appeal Court judge and in August 1970 he was appointed justice of the Supreme Court of Ghana.
 He served in this capacity until 1972 when the Supreme Court was abolished once more by the then ruling military government, the National Redemption Council.
 He was the chairman of a 16-man Electoral Commission that was tasked to review and make recommendations on any issue relating to elections in Ghana established by any national legislature under the constitution that was to be drafted by the constitution commission.
 He was also Chairman of the Chieftaincy Secretariat.